 Visit the website

 A safe and fun environment for children meeting Sunday mornings.
 Candlewood Kids is for kids ages 0 to 12 years old.
 Infants and toddlers ages 0 - 3 are welcome in our nursery which opens 15 minutes before the start of the service.
 Children ages 4-12 should attend worship with their parents and will be dismissed after the worship service to meet their teachers who will be waiting outside the auditorium doors to guide them to their classrooms.

 We give to God because we're so unbelievably amazed at how much He has given to us.
 That's why it's an honor and privilege to give, which makes it easy to do it cheerfully.
-It's important to understand that giving to Candlewood Church is not compulsory.
-It's not a bill to pay.
-It's not a requirement in order to attend our church.
+It's important to understand that giving to Candlewood Church is not a requirement in order to attend our church.